Oscar-Owlbangroup/opensource.guide/documentation/vscode_copilot_documentation.md

 VSCode Copilot is an AI-powered code completion tool that assists developers by providing context-aware code suggestions.

 ## Features
-- **Context-Aware Suggestions**: Provides relevant code suggestions based on the current context.
+- **Context-Aware Suggestions**: Provides relevant code suggestions based on the current context, enhanced by user feedback.
 - **Multi-Language Support**: Supports various programming languages and frameworks.
 - **Integration with Development Tools**: Seamlessly integrates with popular development tools and platforms.
+- **User Feedback Mechanism**: Allows users to provide feedback on suggestions to improve the AI's performance.

 ## Getting Started
 1. **Installation**: Instructions on how to install VSCode Copilot.